akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 - Experience researching state Medicaid enrollment documentation and regulations

 ## Sec.
-3.20 Inspection & Modification - Reimbursement for Unacceptable Deliverables
+3.20 Inspection and Modification - Reimbursement for Unacceptable Deliverables

 The contractor is responsible for the completion of all work set out in the contract.
 All work is subject to inspection, evaluation, and